 - Chaotic versus integrable quantum dynamics in low-dimensional systems

 The conference will take place in a hybrid format.
-Remote participation will also be provided via the Zoom platform.
-Remote presentations will be broadcasted live to the audience physically attending the meeting and vice versa.
-However, the plan is that most speakers attend the workshop in person.
+The talks will be broadcasted via Zoom platform for remote participants.
+However, to facilitate the discussions, we urge the speakers to attend the workshop in person.